Monitor files and directories in Splunk Enterprise with Splunk Web

 Select the input source

-- To add a file or directory input, click Files & Directories.
+- To add a file or directory input, click Files & Directories in Splunk Web.

-- In the File or Directory field, specify the full path to the file or directory.
+- In the File or Directory field, type the full path to the file or directory.

-- Continuously Monitor.
-Sets up an ongoing input.
+- Choose Continuously Monitor to set up an ongoing input.
 Splunk Enterprise monitors the file continuously for new data.

-- Index Once.
-Copies a file on the server into Splunk Enterprise.
+- Choose Index Once to copy a file on the server into Splunk Enterprise.

 For more information on how to include and exclude data, see Include or exclude specific incoming data.